codefellows/portland-201d3/day11_mon/lab.md

   - R2.
 For at least one of your animations, use at least three @keyframe "points" to repeat an animation, and use "alternate" as the animation direction.
   - R3.
 Make at least one of your animationn repeat an "infinite" number of times.

+2. Add video content:
-2. Add a &lt;video&gt; element to your HTML, and add video content.
+  - Add a &lt;video&gt; element to your HTML.
 Force the video element's width to be at least 50% of the width of the browser viewport.
-Create a "vid/" folder, and include in it at least one video file that meets the following criteria:
+  - Create a "vid/" folder, and include in it at least one video file that meets the following criteria:
     - File format/codec compatible with Chrome and one other major browser (Firefox, Safari, Opera, or IE)
-  - Sspatial resolution between 480x320 and 1080p, inclusive
+    - Spatial resolution between 480x320 and 1080p, inclusive
     - Contains an audible audio track(s)
     - Time duration >= 5 seconds
-  - Filesize <= 2 MB<br>
+    - Filesize <= 2 MB
-  Load the video file for display in the &lt;video&gt; element.<br>
+  - Load the video file for display in the &lt;video&gt; element.
-  Use the "poster" attribute to set the initial image to be representative of the video, but is not a video frame found in the first 2 seconds of the video.<br>
+  - Use the "poster" attribute to set the initial image to be representative of the video, but is not a video frame found in the first 2 seconds of the video.
-  **+2 E.C.** Render the video as a full-width background video that plays continuously in an infinite loop.
+  - **+2 E.C.** Render the video as a full-width background video that plays continuously in an infinite loop.

 **+2 E.C.** Implement an "Easter Egg" in JS where the user can press the 'C' key to toggle the visibility of a &lt;span&gt; in the footer of your page; the span must initially be invisible and stay invisible until it is toggled to be visible; the span should show a dynamically updated count of the number of times the "inifinite" animation loop has repeated.
 Update frequency: The count must update every time the animation repeats. *Hints: Add an event listener for a keypress and in that callback, filter the event for the 'C' key's keycode.
 Add an event listener for the* **end** *of an animation event.*